JordanFrecon/jordanfrecon.github.io/_posts/2020-09-10-forward-backward-bregman.md

 > Actually, there are many equivalent formulations.
 The reader in invited to report to {% include cite.html id="2017_Bauschke_H_j-mor_dlblgc"%}

-The former condition is useful in practice in order to find the constant $$\mu>0$$ while the latter permits to implement a majorization-minimization (MM) algorithm.
+The former condition is useful in practice in order to find the constant $$\mu>0$$ while the latter permits to implement a majorization-minimization (MM) algorithm presented in the next section.

+## 2. Algorithm

 The underlying idea behind the MM algorithm is to convert a hard optimization problem into a sequence of simpler ones.
 Its principle relies on iteratively minimizing a majorizing surrogate $$\mathcal{L}_k$$ of the objective function $$\mathcal{L}$$.
 The prototypal algorithm is the following.

 $$ x_0\in\mathrm{int}\,\mathrm{dom}\,\phi\\
     \text{for}\;k=0,1,\ldots,K-1\\[0.4ex]